-Today we celebrate December 19, 1843 as the only time anyone heard the story of A Christmas Carol for the first time.
+Today we celebrate December 19, 1843, which is when the world was first introduced to the story of A Christmas Carol.
 Charles Dickens' masterpiece has been made and re-made so many times that it has its own TV Tropes page; if you haven't heard Scrooge's tale by now, you're lying.
 Celebrate this ridiculously popular story today by downloading the Kindle version for free.

 Speaking of overdone Christmas movies, today you should celebrate the release of It's a Wonderful Life on December 20, 1946.
 It's one of the holiday season's most aired movies, but we doubt anyone's actually sat through the whole thing.
 That's because this film, which boasts a 94% on Rotten Tomatoes, is totally about suicide, guys!
 Celebrate this odd choice for family entertainment by watching it from start to finish.
 Alone.
 In the dark.

 The winter solstice has been a major holiday for just about everyone since just about always.
 Among the many groups celebrating this day are modern Pagans and Heathens, who often call the holiday Yule, or Yuletide.
 Traditions vary, but one thing you can do to celebrate Yule is to go wassailing.
 Make a mulled hard cider and then take to the streets, singing and generally having a merry old time.

 Today, it's a Festivus for the rest of us.
 In case you're not familiar with the parody holiday made popular by the sitcom Seinfeld, there are several traditions to observe.
 First, erect an unadorned aluminum pole.
 Then have Festivus dinner (usually meatloaf or spaghetti), and participate in the Airing of Grievances.
 Afterwards, the head of the family and a guest perform Feats of Strength.
 Finally, a completely explainable and ordinary event should be dubbed a Festivus Miracle.